raulnq/Jal.Monads/README.md

 ## Result

-This is like the Either monad but limited to return a array of strings in the left side.

-I want to explain what we are trying to solve with this monad using a example:

-We need to create a class to do the following:
+The Result class is like the Either monad but limited to return an array of strings in the left side.
+I want to explain what we are trying to solve using the following example.
+Imagine that we need to create a class to do the following:
 * Search a client by id.
 * Search his account summary.
-* Validate that are enough credit to charge the new amount.
+* Validate that are enough credit to charge some new amount.
 * Charge the amount.
 * Notity the client about the successful transaction.